jrjohn/aimodeling/I18N_IMPLEMENTATION_GUIDE.md

 # Internationalization (i18n) Implementation Guide

-This guide explains how to use the new i18n system in the AI Model Android app.
+This guide explains how to use the new i18n system in the Arcana Android app.

 ## ✅ What's Been Implemented